Eduard Rüppell: Biography

 He meet an Abyssinian trader 'Genata Mariam' from Gondar, who had 49 camels and 40 mules and donkeys in his caravan.
 They travelled to Adigrat in the Tigray Region and then through the valley of the Tacazze River to the Semien Mountains.
 He studied the Gelada Baboon, the Walia Ibex and the Giant Lobelia (Lobelia rhynchopetalum).
 In Gondar, Rüppell was received an audience with the local Emperor Aito Saglu Denghe.
 He then collected various specimens near Lake Tana and along the uppermost part of the Blue Nile.
 In 1833, he left Gondar and then travelled to Kiratza and its monastery.
 In July 1833, the party and his collection sailed from Massawa via Jidda to Egypt, and Rüppell continued to Marseille and back to Frankfurt.
 Unfortunately, a Russian ship with some of his collection sank off the French coast.

 Around 100 new plant species were described in the years 1837-45, due to his collection.
 The herbarium contains more than 200 specimens and more than 25 species of vascular plants have been named after Rüppell.

 He and a number of collaborators described the vertebrates in a series of general publications and later books on birds appeared.

-From all his journeys in North East Africa and Arabia, it is estimated that Rüppell himself described 32 new genera and 450 species of animals, including the Semien Wolf (Camssimensis Rüppell 1840), the Walia Ibex (Capra walie Rüppell 1835), and the Gelada Baboon (Theropithecus gelada Rüppell 1835).
+From all his journeys in North East Africa and Arabia, it is estimated that Rüppell himself described 32 new genera and 450 species of animals, including the Semien Wolf (Canis simensis Rüppell 1840), the Walia Ibex (Capra walie Rüppell 1835), and the Gelada Baboon (Theropithecus gelada Rüppell 1835).

 Rüppell also published accounts of his travels: